-Derry lose ground on leaders after St Pat's defeat
+Derry defeat at St Pat's 'unacceptable' - Higgins

 Eoin Doyle connected with a great pass by McGrath before the striker outpaced the Derry defence and released a powerful strike which was just off target.

-St Pat's opened the scoring on the 36th minute when McGrath broke through midfield with his strike from 20 yards beating Maher, who made contact with the ball on its path to goal.
+St Pat's opened the scoring on the 36th minute when Jay McGrath broke through midfield with his strike from 20 yards beating Maher, who made contact with the ball on its path to goal.

 After they took the lead, the home side started to dominate with McCormack having a good opportunity shortly after the opener, but his effort from the edge of the box was just wide of the post.